 Mussenden Temple and Downhill Demesne

-This was our final stop in Northern Ireland before heading to the Republic to see Dave’s parents.
+This was our final stop on the Causeway Coastal route and Northern Ireland before heading to the Republic to see Dave’s parents.
 And it really was a nice place to end our trip.
 The temple is located in the picturesque surroundings of Downhill Demesne.
 It sits on the top of a cliff top which is about 120 feet above the Atlantic Ocean.

 It is a great place to go for a leisurely stroll and you can also explore Downhill House, the dramatic remains of a mansion built in the late 18th century.
 This is a great place to explore and take photos and if you have the opportunity, bring a picnic as it is the perfect location to relax.